Sirimathi Rasadari: Career

 Bharatha and Manipuri dances by Shanthi Kumar Seneviratne and Kandyan dancing under Heenbaba Dharmasiri for eight years.
 She was the first Sri Lankan graduate of Bharath Kathak Dance and started a music company called Sangeetha Kendra in 1977.
 The specialty of this institution was that it has been approved as the Colombo Center for the passage of all music examinations in Bhatkanda since 1987.

-She also became a singer at Radio Ceylon and sang on HMV and Odien gramophone trades as the supporting singer for Premanath Morais and Sunil Premadasa.
+She also became a singer at Radio Ceylon and sang on His Master's Voice and Odien gramophone trades as the supporting singer for Premanath Morais and Sunil Premadasa.
 She has sung the song A Maha Veera Budu Piya with Premanath Morais which has become a popular song.
 She also gained popularity as a singer by singing the song Paana Paththu Nokeruwata for the movie Daiwayogaya with Mohideen Baig.

 Even though she was selected for the film Prema Tharagaya, she refused to act due to a scene with partial nudity.
 Her maiden cinema appearance came through film Puduma Leli under the supervision of Hugo Fernando at the age of 15.
 Then she acted in the film Dosthara where she went India for the film shooting.
 The she acted many popular films such as Sri 296, Surathali, Nalangana, Sansare and Samaje Sathuro.

 Then she acted along with Rukmani Devi in te popular film Daiwayogaya as "Sugala".
 She acted as Ananda Jayaratne's girlfriend in the song Siriyame Sara, which was H.R.
 Jothipala's first film background song.
 The highlight of her acting career was the role of "Maggie" in the movie Parasathumal.
 During the period as a lecturer, she published a book on Indian dance Narthana Kala in Sinhala, which was first such in Sri Lanka.